-Iconoclasm experienced a new period of triumph in the time of Emperor Constantine Copronim, and many who were persecuted found their relief and strength in the words of Saint Stephen the New.
+Iconoclasm experienced a new period of triumph in the time of Emperor Constantine Copronim, and many persecuted people found their relief and strength in the words of Saint Stephen the New.
 He advised Christians to flee from this persecution to Scythia, Gothia, Livia, and Rome.

 Saint Stephen the New defended and praised those who defended Christianity, spoke, and acted before the emperor because it was fair for the iconoclasts to be named as what they were: heretics and criminals.

-Thus, at that time, Christians who fled from Byzantium were exiled, foreigners, refugees, while the icons were burned, scraped, destroyed, and the remaining hierarchs were forced to abide by the new rules.
-Constantine Copronim, having control over the Patriarchate of Constantinople, anathematized all Christians who did not obey the iconoclasm.
+Thus, Christians who fled from Byzantium were exiled, foreigners, and refugees at that time, while the icons were burned, scraped, destroyed, and the remaining hierarchs were forced to abide by the new rules.
+Constantine Copronim, having control over the Patriarchate of Constantinople, anathematized all Christians who disobeyed the iconoclasm.

-As emperor, Constantine Copronim knew the importance of Stephen’s word for the people, he sent Calist as a spokesman to persuade St. Stephen to sign a decision of the iconoclasts.
-Seeing that they could not persuade him or buy him, Calist and his men locked him and the monks who were with him in the cemetery where the holy tomb of St. Axentius was.
-They stayed locked for 6 days, then they were all released and returned to the mountain.
+As emperor Constantine Copronim knew the importance of Stephen’s word for the people, he sent Calist as a spokesman to persuade St. Stephen to sign a decision of the iconoclasts.
+However, seeing that they could not convince him or buy him, Calist and his men locked him and the monks who were with him in the cemetery where the holy tomb of St. Axentius was.
+They stayed locked for 6 days, then released and returned to the mountain.

 Angered by the lack of results of all the means he used against the saint, the emperor ordered that the saint be beaten with stones and wood.
-One of those who executed the sentence split his head with a piece of wood.
-His body was thrown into the sea, then recovered and buried by Christians.
+One who executed the sentence split his head with a piece of wood.
+His body was thrown into the sea, recovered, and buried by Christians.

-Many of the emperor’s soldiers withdrew from service and became monks, some of them becoming martyrs themselves for the same reason.
+Many of the emperor’s soldiers withdrew from service and became monks, some becoming martyrs for the same reason.

 Text Copyright © Marcus Victor Grant 2015-present.
 This text is a summarization of an original Romanian article published on Doxologia.
-Translation by Cristiana Brezeanu of the article “Sf. mucenic Ştefan cel Nou“was published initially by Marcus Victor Grant in Romanian on the 28th of November 2015 on Discerne.
+Translation by Cristiana Brezeanu of the article “Sf. mucenic Ştefan cel Nou “was published initially by Marcus Victor Grant in Romanian on November 28th, 2015, on Discerne.
 Copyright © Marcus Victor Grant, all rights reserved.
-You may freely republish and distribute the whole content of the article, with the request of crediting my name.
+You may freely republish and distribute the full content of the article with the request of crediting my name.